-BuzzSumo is a tool that’s primarily used to identify trending content opportunities, but it can also be useful for backlinking outreach.
+BuzzSumo is an SEO link building tool that’s primarily used to identify trending content opportunities, but it can also be useful for backlinking outreach.

 You can search for emails either one at a time or by uploading a CSV of names you want to track down.
 You can also use the platform to verify or enrich your current list.

-From there, you can personalize your emails using merge fields and even automate follow ups from right within the platform.
+From there, you can personalize your emails using merge fields and even automate follow-up from right within the platform.

 Klear is a tool that helps you find, analyze, manage, and measure influencers and their connected outreach campaigns.

 Klear allows you to search for relevant influencers to reach out to, and after you’ve found some, you can use Klear’s AI to evaluate how much influence they have (their influencer score) as well as see data about their audience’s demographics.

 Then, you can use the Klear CRM to manage your influencer relationships.
 Finally, Klear also allows you to track your campaign’s success with analytics tools.

 While most outreach tools are focused on reaching out to bloggers, JustReachOut bucks the trend and provides a tool that’s made to help businesses get in touch with journalists.

 At heart, it’s a PR platform, and it has a large database of journalists and influencers to choose from.
 It can be used for great PR for tech startups.